-The information in the preceding table is based on 30-year expectations developed with the consulting actuary as part of a study conducted in 2016, and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
+The information in the preceding table is based on 30-year expectations developed with an investment consulting firm as part of a study that was completed in early 2022, and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
-The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
+The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 2.25%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2021 is 1.3%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2023 is 0.78%.